emdroid/emdroid.github.io/_posts/2017-06-25-cpp-vectorization-diagnostics.md

 vectorize.cpp:11:15: remark: vectorized loop (vectorization width: 4, interleaved count: 1) [-Rpass=loop-vectorize]
 ```

-Note that the CLang optimizer was still able to vectorize the second loop, however prints a remark on the "`if`" statement line, and the "*interleaved count*" is only 1 instead of 2.
+Note that the CLang optimizer was still able to vectorize the second loop, however prints a remark on the `"if"` statement line, and the "*interleaved count*" is only 1 instead of 2.
 The interleaved instructions can exploit advanced hardware features, such as multiple execution units and out-of-order execution.

 The loop split into two separate loops: